-B. Policies and Procedures for Coordination among Emergency Shelter Providers, Essential Services Providers, Homelessness Prevention and Rapid Re-housing Service Providers and Mainstream Service and Housing Providers, Other Homelessness Assistance Providers, and Mainstream Service and Housing Providers
+B. Policies and Procedures for Coordination among Emergency Sheiter Providers, Essential Services Providers, Homelessness Prevention and Rapid Re-housing Service Providers and Mainstream Service and Housing Providers, Other Homelessness Assistance Providers, and Mainstream Service and Housing Providers

 The City of Boston's Department of Neighborhood Development (DND) is the convening entity for the City of Boston's Continuum of Care (CoC) and is also the ESG grantee.
 All ESG sub-grantees are members of the CoC and as such, they are required to attend all CoC meetings and trainings.
-In addition, DND is the recipient of HOME, CDBG, and HOPWA funds.
-The Supportive Housing Division (SHD) at DND administers CoC and HOPWA funds.
-The SHD Deputy Director sits on the Neighborhood Development Divisions Project Review Committee therefore the affordable housing production and preservation agenda is coordinated between the two Divisions and both are responsible, for the implementation of the many aspects of the Consolidated Plan, Housing 2030 and Boston's Way Home, the Mayors Plan for ending Veterans and Chronic Homelessness.
-Therefore, the Supportive Housing Programs and the Mainstream HUD programs work hand-in-hand to develop and implement the Consolidated Plan, Housing 2030 and Boston's Way Home.
+In addition, DND is the recipient of HOME, CDBG, HOPWA and NSP funds.
+The Neighborhood Housing Development (NHD) Division at DND includes staff that administer these funds, develops the affordable housing production and preservation agenda, and is responsible for the implementation of the many aspects of the Consolidated Plan and the Mayors Leading the Way Housing Plan for the City of Boston.
+Therefore, the Supportive Housing Programs and the Mainstream HUD programs work hand-in-hand to develop and implement the Consolidated Plan and the Leading the Way Plan.
 A prime example of this is the DND's Homeless Set-Aside Policy, where at least 10% of all affordable housing projects where there are 10 or more units using DND resources must be set for the homeless households.

-DND also convenes and participates in a number of Working Groups, Sub-committees and Advisory Groups around specific homeless and at-risk populations that brings together shelter providers, prevention providers, housing providers and agencies who have experience providing Homelessness Prevention, Rapid Re-housing and Emergency Shelter services.
-Examples of this include the Chronically Homeless Working Group, the Homeless Elders Working Group, the Front Door Triage and Rapid Rehousing and Homeless and At-Risk Veterans Working Group.
-DND also participates in the Rapid Rehousing Roundtable organized by the Massachusetts Housing and Shelter Alliance.
+DND also convenes and participates in a number of Working Groups, Sub-committees and Advisory Groups around specific horneless and at-risk populations that brings together shelter providers, prevention providers, housing providers and agencies who have experience providing Homelessness Prevention, Rapid Re-housing and Emergency Shelter services.
+Examples of this include the Long-term Stayers Working Group, the Homeless Elders Working Group and Homeless and At-Risk Veterans Advisory Group.
+Additionally, DND intends to bring together all of the providers that received a recent ESG award to Rapidly Re-house homeless families with the goal of creating one Boston CoC program where the participating agencies learn about best practices through a peer-to-peer model.
+DND also participates in the Rapid Re-housing Roundtable organized by the Massachusetts Housing and Shelter Alliance.
 This Roundtable will guide the work of the agencies involved in the Rapid Re-housing for individuals program which is funded with Boston ESG and funds from the Massachusetts Department of Housing and Community Development.

 DND has and will continue to host mainstream benefits trainings for its CoC members for them to be abreast of any changes to regulations in order to maximize the number of participant accessing these benefits.
 In every Request for Proposals for CoC related funding, DND always includes demonstrated evidence of linkages to mainstream resources and benefits as a ranking criteria.
-The Boston CoC was named as one of the 9 Continua of Care that was selected for SAMSHA's SOAR Project Technical Assistance.
+Additionally, in late July 2012, the Boston CoC was named as one of the 9 Continua of Care that was selected for SAMSHA's SOAR Project Technical Assistance.
 The goal of the SOAR TA is to build capacity to improve the success rate of applications for both SSDI and SSI for chronically homeless adults.